Most people haven’t even heard of a lay bet, so in this post, I explain what lay betting is and how you can use to make money from bookmakers offers.

 If there was no commission the betting exchange wouldn’t make any money.

-Betting exchanges charge commission on both back bets and lay bets.
+Betting exchanges charge a commission on both back bets and lay bets.

 Where can you place a Lay Bet?